Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-samhithdara/README.md

     ```bash
     docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
     ```
+    Copied the output back to our system in same way as docker in between.
 3. Commit and push to your repo so that we can able to see your output